hbz/lobid-blog/_posts/2019-09-27-presenting-skohub-vocabs.md

 ## Step 4: Redirect vocab URI to SkoHub

-As I want the canonical version of ESC to be the one published with SkoHub Vocabs, I need to redirect the namespace URI I defined in the Turtle file to SkoHub.
-As I used w3id.org for this, I have to make a pull request in the respective repo.
+As we want the canonical version of ESC to be the one published with SkoHub Vocabs, we need to redirect the namespace URI we defined in the Turtle file to SkoHub.
+As we used w3id.org for this, we have to make a pull request in the respective repo.

 <a href="https://github.com/perma-id/w3id.org/pull/1483"><img src="/images/presenting-skohub-vocabs/open-pr-at-w3id.png" alt="Screenshot of a pull request to redirect ESC to SkoHub" style="width:620px"></a>